ucsb-cs32/s21/_lab/lab07.md

 6) If a polygon is concave, our drawing method will fail (as is*), thus, print a warning ("polygon concave"), change the polygon to be a triangle formed by the first, second and final vertex and color the polygon red.
 (Note a helper function to detect concave polygons is provided in the new code, make sure you have it<br>

 **A red re-coloring has priority**.
 Note, this implies an ordering on the warnings as well.<br>
+For the exceptions - think about using some of the standard exceptions - for example, std::out_of_range or std::domain_error.

 A partial example main.cpp (called TestmainPartial.cpp) is provided demonstrating the testing we expect your code to support.